Jewish Labour Bund (Australia): Cold War

 Following the Second World War, the Bund rapidly grew due immigration from Eastern Europe and soon affiliated itself to the pro-Labor New Australia Council (NAC).
 The survival of the Bund in Melbourne has been attributed to this wave of immigration as the city had a smaller Jewish presence before 1945, and many Eastern European Jewish Holocaust survivors resettled in the city: giving it the highest per capita number of holocaust survivors in the world outside of Israel.
-The organisation's prominence has also been attributed to the work of prominent Bundist Bono Weiner, who eschewed international affairs & debates and focused on the Bund's role within local politics: especially in promoting pro-migrant policies within the Labor Party through the NAC, of which he became Chair.
+The organisation's prominence has also been attributed to the work of prominent Bundist Bono Wiener, who eschewed international affairs & debates and focused on the Bund's role within local politics: especially in promoting pro-migrant policies within the Labor Party through the NAC, of which he became Chair.

 During the early stages of the Cold War the Bund took an Anti-Communist stance and cooperated with local Zionist groups in Victoria to marginalise the Jewish Council within the Victoria Board of Jewish Deputies.
 The Bundists had turned against the group after their refusal to condemn late Stalin-era antisemitism like the 1952 Czech Slansky show trial or the Doctors' plot.
 Some of this anti-communist sentiment was also driven by the dissolution of the Polish Bund by the new communist regime in Poland a few years earlier.

 In 1966, Uruguayan Bundists wrote of the Bund in Melbourne that it was "the only Bund Organisation in the world to have youth and children's organisations".